AI, robotics and blockchain The next big investment wave in healthcare

 These tools are not theoretical; they are in active use.

 Interest in companies using AI in diagnostics, early-stage research, patient engagement, and operational efficiency is growing.
-With cost pressures rising, any technology that supports faster decisions, better targeting, or lower error rates is being viewed as commercially strategic.
+With cost pressures rising, technologies that may support decision-making, targeting or workflow quality are attracting attention, but commercial success depends on validation, reimbursement and adoption.

-Robotics in healthcare is now widely used across hospitals for surgeries, rehabilitation, and even logistics.
-In operating rooms, robots assist with precision tasks in orthopaedics, cardiology, and urology, helping reduce blood loss, shorten recovery times, and improve accuracy in complex procedures.
+Robotics in healthcare is now used in some hospitals and healthcare settings for surgeries, rehabilitation, and even logistics.
+In operating rooms, robots assist with precision tasks in orthopaedics, cardiology, and urology, which may support precision in certain procedures; outcomes such as blood loss or recovery time can vary by procedure, surgeon experience and patient factors.

 Beyond surgery, robots support medication delivery, patient lifting, and guided physical therapy.
-Some hospitals also use automated systems to transport supplies and maintain hygiene, freeing up time for clinical staff.
+Some hospitals also use automated systems to transport supplies and maintain hygiene, designed to reduce some manual tasks for clinical staff.

-Investor interest is growing in companies that offer both robotic hardware and supporting software.
+Investor interest is growing in companies that offer both robotic hardware and supporting software, although high costs, training needs and system integration can limit adoption.
 The focus isn’t just on surgical tools but also on robotics integrated with sensors, AI monitoring, and hospital IT systems.

 However, scalability remains a challenge.
 Adoption of robotic technologies is more prevalent in well-funded urban centres, while factors such as cost, training requirements, and system integration pose obstacles in other regions.